jezzsantos/queryany/samples/ri/README.md

 * In memory joining of joined entities, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
 * In memory ordering, limiting, offsetting, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`.

-### Mapping Shortcut
+### Mapping Shortcuts

-Ideally, there would be a mapping between domain entities and DTO's whenever entities transfer over any boundaries outside the domain.
+Ideally, there would be a mapping between domain entities and DTO's whenever entities transfer over any Application boundary.

-For example 1: When HTTP requests invoke domain entities to perform activities, the data passed into entities would be in the form of DTO's coming over the wire as JSON.
+**For example 1**: When HTTP requests in a REST API invoke domain entities to perform work, the data passed into entities would be in the form of DTO's coming over the wire as JSON.
 That requires mapping DTO -> Entity and visa versa.

-For example 2: When domain entities are persisted to storage, the entity would be mapped to a DTO and then passed to a physical repository for persisting to that store.
+**For example 2**: When domain entities are persisted to storage, the entity would be mapped to a DTO and then passed to a physical repository for persisting to that store.
 That requires mapping Entity -> DTO and visa versa.

 * All these mappings (entity <-> DTO and visa-versa)  require knowledge of those mappings codified somewhere in the code.
-* Typically, in the case of inbound invocation (eg. HTTP requests/responses), this mapping is codified outside the entity in a service contract.
+* Typically, in the case of inbound invocation (eg. HTTP requests/responses), this mapping is codified outside the entity in a service operation type.
-* Typically, in the case of an outbound invocation (eg. Persistence), this mapping is codified inside the entity itself.
+* Typically, in the case of an outbound invocation (eg. Persistence), this mapping is codified inside the entity itself or in the Application Layer.
 * The mapping code may be complex (depending on the entity's complexity), and this code may also be hard to maintain correctly.
 It is often tedious to maintain, difficult to type check and difficult to make cohesive.

 For these reasons and some others, we have taken a design shortcut in persistence mapping by making the entities opt into supporting persistency in a generic way.